jpegleg/giant-spellbook/README.md

 The firmware is read recursively from the `/lib/firmware` and `/usr/lib/firmware` locations on Linux, and from `/usr/standalone/firmware` and `/System/Library/CoreServices/Firmware Updates` on MacOS.
 OpenBSD will read firmware from `/etc/firmware`.
 OpenBSD kernel files are not included in the OpenBSD attestation because the used kernel file in OpenBSD changes with each boot.

 For the FreeBSD attestation we check firmware, kernel modules, and kernel in `/boot/kernel/` and `/boot/firmware`.
-The kernel is checked twice in the FreeBSD attestation because the kernel file is checked by itself, and picked up when recursively processing `/boot/kernel` which also measures all of the kernel modules.
+The kernel is checked twice in the FreeBSD attestation because the kernel file is checked by itself, and picked up when recursively processing `/boot/kernel` which also measures the kernel modules.

 _Note that MacOS has some firmware that is protected and cannot be read, so we aren't able to reach all of the firmware on MacOS._